purpleleaves007/purpleleaves007.github.io/_pages/about.md

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 One Paper about Watermark Updating accepted by IEEE ICME 2025.
 Congrats to Yanyan Liu!
-- *2025.03*: &nbsp;🎉🎉 One Paper about WiFi-based open set gesture recognition accepted by IEEE IOTJ.
+- *2025.03*: &nbsp;🎉🎉 One Paper about WiFi-based domain adaption gesture recognition accepted by IEEE IOTJ.
 Congrats to Huan Yan!
 - *2025.03*: &nbsp;🎉🎉 One Paper about Wireless Hidden Camera Localization accepted by **IEEE S&P 2025**.
 Congrats to Myself!
 - *2025.03*: &nbsp;🎉🎉 One Paper about Noise Robust Facial Expression Recognition accepted by **IEEE TAFFC**.
 Congrats to Myself!
 - *2025.02*: &nbsp;🎉🎉 Invited to serve as a TPC member for IEEE Globecom 2025.